 † The first value is for children 1-3 with the amount increasing until age 18.

 Thiamin is destroyed by excessive heat, so cooking methods, such as steaming should be used whenever possible.

-Caveat for Thiamin Sources and Functions: Alcoholics are at particular risk for thiamin deficiency, sincealcohol inhibits the ability of the body to absorb thiamin.
+Those who drink alcohol in excess are at particular risk for thiamin deficiency, since alcohol inhibits the ability of the body to absorb thiamin.
 This means that even if an alcoholic is eating lots of thiamin-rich food, the body may not have access to enough thiamin to maintain good health.
 If alcohol is replacing food in the diet, there could also be a thiamin deficiency.

-Studies are ongoing regarding the role of thiamin in preventing cancer and heart disease.
+Studies are ongoing regarding the role of thiamin in preventing disease.